kubesphere/website/content/en/docs/toolbox/metering-and-billing/view-resource-consumption.md

 2. Click **View Consumption** in the **Cluster Resource Consumption** section.

-3. On the left side of the dashboard, you can see a cluster list containing your Host Cluster and all Member Clusters if you have enabled [multi-cluster management](../../../multicluster-management/).
+3. On the left side of the dashboard, you can see a cluster list containing your host cluster and all member clusters if you have enabled [multi-cluster management](../../../multicluster-management/).
 There is only one cluster called `default` in the list if it is not enabled.

    On the right side, there are three parts showing resource consumption in different ways.